moq-wg/moq-transport/draft-ietf-moq-transport.md

 Within the same Group, and the same priority level, Objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Group Order.
-If the priority varies within a Group, higher priority Objects are sent before lower priority Objects.
+If the group contains more than one Peep and the priority varies between these Peeps, higher priority Peeps are sent before lower priority Peeps, and Objects in peeps are sent in increasing Object Id order.

 The Group Order cannot be changed via a SUBSCRIBE_UPDATE message, and instead an UNSUBSCRIBE and SUBSCRIBE can be used.